Ynlay/100-days-of-code/log.md

 **Today's Progress**: Learned about wordpress SEO (Search Engine Optimization) and read about how HDDs and SSDs work.
 Continued 		      algorithm challenges at FreeCodeCamp.

+### Day 73: April 2

+**Today's Progress**: Visited HackerRank after a long time and completed quite a few SQL challenges to solidify it.

 ### DAYS SKIPPED SO FAR : 16